5 ways to increase revenue without killing profit

 Key takeaways

-• Focus on selling more to existing customers first, as this is the most cost-effective way to increase revenue—make buying easy through online ordering, direct debit, and flexible billing options while delivering excellent customer service to encourage repeat purchases.
+- Selling more to existing customers is the most cost-effective way to increase revenue.
+Make buying easy through online ordering, direct debit, and flexible billing options while delivering excellent customer service to encourage repeat purchases.

-• Avoid straight discounting as it destroys margins quickly (a 20% discount can wipe out a 25% markup), and instead use bundling strategies where you discount one item but maintain regular margins on other products in the package.
+- Avoid straight discounting, as it destroys margins quickly.
+A 20% discount can wipe out a 25% markup entirely.
+Instead, try bundling strategies where you discount one item but maintain regular margins on other products in the package.

-• Track key metrics like revenue growth rate, average transaction value, and customer lifetime value regularly to measure which strategies are working and ensure that increased revenue actually translates to higher profits after accounting for additional costs.
+- Track key metrics like revenue growth rate, average transaction value, and customer lifetime value regularly to confirm that increased revenue actually translates to higher profits after accounting for additional costs.

 What is revenue?